a-freiberg/starter-academic/content/home/research.md

 +++

 ## Working Papers
+* "Why insurgents rape: The influence of non-violent socialisation on conflict-related sexual violence"
+*
-* "Resources and Rape: Patterns of wartime rape in activist insurgencies" This paper will be presented to the Conflict Research Society
+* "Resources and Rape: Patterns of wartime rape in activist insurgencies"

-* "Explaining low levels of conflict-related sexual violence: Influence of political education on rebel fragmentation"
+* "No brothers in arms: The influence of non-violent socialisation on rebel fragmentation"
-  This paper will be presented at the AfK workshop 2021

 ## Work in Progress
 * "Sexual violence in armed conflicts: Patterns of wartime rape activist and opportunist insurgencies"